skylancer76/OrgSphere-Backend/README.md

 A multi-tenant organization management backend service built with FastAPI and MongoDB.

+> [!NOTE]
+> This project has been developed as part of the assignment for the recruitment process at The Wedding Company.

 ## Features

 - **Multi-tenant Architecture**: Each organization has its own isolated MongoDB collection